 He would always put off investing, stating that he is young and had lots of time to save and invest.
 Not that he did not care for his family, or he did not earn enough to save and invest; it was just plain procrastination.
 He always wanted to create a good future for his children, but could not get himself to act on his intention.

 We all have a limited time on this planet, don't we?
 And still, many live their lives as if they will live forever.
 They keep putting things off, thinking that they will have enough time.
 I'm sure my friend Suresh was expecting to live a lot more than Thirty-Six years.
 The harsh reality is that no one knows how much time we have.
 If leaving a legacy is an important goal, then we must stop procrastination and start working for it immediately.

 A Will is an important legal document in UAE.
-It stats how you want to distribute your wealth and who you want to assign guardianship of your minor children after your death.
+It states how you want to distribute your wealth and who you want to assign guardianship of your minor children after your death.

 If you die without a will(Intestate)—then your assets are distributed according to Sharia law of Inheritance.
-The guardianship and the custody of your children is also according to the Sharia Law.
+The guardianship and the custody of your children are also according to Sharia Law.

-We will discuss more about legacy planning in future articles.
+We will discuss more legacy planning in future articles.